QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 # Invoices {#invoices}

-Invoice is the universal request for payment or money transfer in QIWI Wallet system.
+Invoice is the universal request for payment or money transfer from user's QIWI wallet.

 API provides operations of [invoice creation](#invoice) (only P2P invoices for money transfer to another QIWI wallet), [payment](#paywallet_invoice), [rejection](#cancel_invoice), and also [method for requesting list of unpaid invoices](#list_invoice) issued to your QIWI wallet.